Our knowledge of orthopaedics. Your best health.

 Medication.
 Analgesics and non-steroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, and naproxen, may relieve pain.

 Steroid injections.
 Cortisone is a powerful anti-inflammatory.
 Cortisone injected around the nerves or in the outermost part of the spinal canal (epidural space) can decrease swelling, as well as pain.
 Cortisone injections are likely to decrease pain and numbness, but not weakness of the legs.
-Patients should not receive cortisone injections more than three times per year.
+Patients should not receive cortisone injections more than a few times per year.

 Surgical Treatment